slatedocs/slate/source/includes/_enrichment.md

 This endpoint enriches organization information in bulk with info such as industry, company size, etc. based on the domain parameter passed in.

 Up to 10 records can be enriched at the same time through this endpoint.

-### Credit Usage

-Duplicate enrichments of the same record will not be charged credits.

 ### Rate Limits